andrewcbuensalida/react-amazon-stripe-reducer-firebase/README.md

 go in functions folder, then npm run deploy. this runs firebase deploy --only functions. it will give you a function URL. copy paste into axios.js in the stripe console, publishable key can be made public, but not the secret key.

+for firebase functions:
+firebase init
+choose functions
+this will create functions folder inside this folder theres node_modules and package.json